Billionaire Icahn wants Caesars Entertainment to sell itself

-LAS VEGAS (AP) — Billionaire investor Carl Icahn plans to drive casino giant Caesars Entertainment to sell itself.
+LAS VEGAS (AP) — Billionaire investor Carl Icahn on Tuesday disclosed he has taken a 10 percent stake in Caesars Entertainment and is pushing the casino giant to sell itself.

-The activist investor disclosed in a securities filing Tuesday that he owns a roughly 10 percent stake in the company, confirming previous reports.
+The activist investor said in a filing with the Securities and Exchange Commission that he wants representation on Caesars’ board and for the company to refrain from immediately appointing a new CEO.

-Icahn believes the stock of the Las Vegas-based company is “undervalued,” plans to seek board representation and wants the company to refrain from immediately appointing a new CEO.
+Caesars’ stock is undervalued and the best way to boost it would be to sell the company, Icahn’s filing states.
+Shares of the Las Vegas-based company jumped more than 5 percent Tuesday.

-The filing states he might nominate a slate of directors at the company’s shareholders meeting.
+“We believe that our brand of activism is well suited to the situation at Caesars, which requires new thought, new leadership and new strategies,” the filing adds.

 Most Read Business Stories